defold/defold.github.io/privacy-policy.md

  * to allow us to recognise your device, for example by identifying the IP address;
  * to obtain data about how our Website and Services are used, using both our own analytics tools and third party analytics tools such as Google Analytics.
 Please visit [http://www.google.com/policies/privacy/partners/](http://www.google.com/policies/privacy/partners/) for more information, including how you may prevent your data from being used by Google Analytics;
- * to collect data such as: your device model, operating system and screen size, and information about how the you use the Services;
+ * to collect data such as: your device model, operating system and screen size, and information about how you use the Services;
  * to provide you with more customized Services, for example to provide our Services in the correct language; and
 * to obtain data which will allow us to understand how people are using our Services so that we can improve them.